 - Dog Toothbrush and Dog Toothpaste - We use the Virbac C.E.T.
 Oral Hygiene Kit.

-- Good Dog Shampoo - We really like Aroma Paws Luxury Dog Shampoo & Conditioner in One and Everyday Isle of Dogs Lush Coating Dog Shampoo.
+- Good Dog Shampoo - We really like Aroma Paws and Everyday Isle of Dogs Lush Coating Dog Shampoo.

 - Undercoat Rake - The Master Grooming Tools Ergonomic Double-Row Undercoat Rake is a good option.
 We DO NOT recommend the FURminator.
 We also use a metal comb to comb out undercoat.